 You can browse to, search for, and preview the assets available in the Experience Manager repository, all from within the desktop application.
 Try the following in the app:

 Browse to a folder and see some basic info of the assets available in the folder, along with small thumbnails of all assets.

 To view more information and a larger thumbnail of an individual asset, click the filename.

 Click Open or Edit to download the file locally and just view it or edit it in the native application, respectively.

-Search using keywords to find a related asset in the AEM repository.
+Search using keywords to find a related asset in the Experience Manager repository.
 Use

 * as wildcards.
 These wildcards substitute for a single character or for multiple characters, respectively.
 Filter and sort the results as necessary.